qiyangduan/standard-models-1/telco/churn_prediction.md

 ### Handset life cycle prediction
 We can build a handset life cycle model to calculate new handset opportunity.

-## Churn Prediction by Random Forest

-In 2009, Orange donated their data for KDD Cup.
-Of all participants, Random forest becomes the winner.

 # Churn Prediction by R
 a